How to survive a horror movie

 20. Collect urban legends and take them seriously.

-If you are told that there is a videotape that kills you seven days after you watch it, you say “Thanks!
-I’ll make sure to avoid that one then!”
-If you are told that if you say candy man 5 times in a mirror, then Tony Todd will murder your dumb ass, you stay the hell away from mirrors and keep that name out of your goddamn mouth–as cool as meeting Tony Todd would be I think the thrill would be somewhat diminished by having him instantly murder you without mercy or quarter.
-You have to treat urban legends as gospel truths if you’re going to get through this.
-Fire up that browser and learn as much as you can about whatever bogeyman is lurking in your shadows, while we are near the subject.
-If you are given simple rules to follow, FOLLOW THE FRACKING RULES!
-I mean how hard is it to keep a pet dry, keep it away from daylight, and not feed the little furball after midnight?
-Just do as you’re told, don’t antagonize the demon/villain/entity and you will make it to the sequel.
+If someone tells you there’s a videotape that kills you seven days after watching it, avoid it.
+If you’re warned that saying “candyman” five times in a mirror will summon Tony Todd to murder you, stay away from mirrors and don’t say his name.
+Treat urban legends as gospel if you want to survive.
+Fire up that browser and learn everything about the bogeyman lurking in your shadows.
+If you’re given simple rules to follow, FOLLOW THE FRACKING RULES.
+How hard is it to keep a pet dry, keep it away from daylight, and not feed it after midnight?
+Just do as you’re told — don’t antagonise the demon/villain/entity — and you might make it to the sequel.

 Don’t break the circle.